fongandrew/hydeout/_posts/2020-12-26-non-technical-bug-bounty-tips.md

 Follow #bugbountytips or any of the hundreds of popular hackers on twitter

 ## 6. Learn the programs
 All programs handle reports differently.
 Some care more about PII exposure.
-Some will well for XSS, some won’t.
+Some will pay well for XSS, some won’t.
 Some pay bounties per endpoint.
 Some don’t.
 Learning the programs allows you to set yourself up for success by looking for what they care about, reporting bugs in an optimal way, and knowing which red flags to look for which indicate to you personally when to move on to a different program.

 ## 7. Default to reporting
 I’ve heard a lot of hackers mention that they don’t report low severity bugs, and I’ve had conversations where hackers tell me a bug that they didn’t report because they didn’t think it was good enough.
 It’s often a legitimate vulnerability.
 If you find a legitimate bug, even if it’s a low, report it!!!
 Or at least hand it off to another hacker to report.
 They’ll be thankful, and you’ll make some money!
 Otherwise, you’re leaving money on the table.
 You’re leaving the company’s customers at risk.